-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Chesnee is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Chesnee is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Chesnee is a city of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Chesnee who work in sales jobs (20.00%), office and administrative support (10.73%), and food service (8.78%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Chesnee is worth considering.

-Chesnee is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Chesnee does not have a public transit system used by locals to get to and from work.